lizeyu4444/MachineToLearn/README.md

 **Abstract design**

-* Layers (service, function, data, caching).
+* Layers (service, function, memory, database, caching).
 * Rough overview of any key algorithm that drives the service.
-* Consider bottlenecks and determine solutions.
+* Scalability is also considered as a design when there are bottlenecks and constraints, leading to the optimization of each layer.

 In the following projects, I will show how to solve them using the flow. **Designing a recommendation engine or advertising system may be a slightly different from those designing a website or cache system, because the former needs to be considered under different scenarios**.